Saturday, November 2, 2024

 Perhaps they thought the bundle would float out into the lake and sink, but it didn’t.
 Two days later, the lake receded, and the bundle remained where it was dumped for two full days before anyone noticed it.

-It was hard to believe Dillon didn’t know Daniel murdered Rodneyn, or that he was naive enough not to know there was a body in the trash can they dumped in the dumpster.
+It was hard to believe Dillon didn’t know Daniel murdered Rodney, or that he was naive enough not to know there was a body in the trash can they dumped in the dumpster.
 Ultimately, it didn’t matter when or how Dillon found out he was dumping a human body, just that he knew and did not report it.
 He said he did not know how Rodney died, but that was also unlikely due to the way he had been behaving, and the fact that Rodney's motorcycle was at his house, hid in the shop.
 Daniel probably told him about the murder, but Dillon didn’t give him up.

 Lucky arrested Dillon for accessory after the fact to second degree murder.
-Dillon, the father of a young girl, wept.
+Dillon, the father of a little girl, wept.
 The next day, Lucky added a charge of felon in possession of a firearm.

 Last of all, Lucky and Prudhome interviewed Daniel Haire.
 Daniel didn’t look like a criminal.
 He was tall, well dressed, had a nice haircut, and unlike his co-defendants, he was calm and cool.
 Most suspects in his shoes would forgo denials and tell detectives Nordby’s death was self-defense or accidental.
 Maybe he dropped a loaded cross bow and it went off, or maybe Nordby got angry and came at him with a knife, and the only way to stop him was shoot him with the crossbow, and once he was dead, he panicked and got rid of the body to save his family the pain of having a person killed in their home, but Daniel didn’t say any of that.
 It didn’t occur to him to offer a reasonable defense until much later.

-Prudhome developed rapport and read him his rights.
+Prudhome masterfully developed rapport with the felon and read him his rights.
 Daniel dutifully signed the form.
 The detective was patient and empathetic, a combination that can elicit cooperation from the most difficult of people, and Haire listened with his elbows on his knees and his hands in a steeple position resting against his chin in a display of confidence.
 Those who commit horrible crimes try to be confident, but their body language betrays them with crossed arms, crossed legs, blank stares, and nonchalance.
 They are anything but eager.
 Daniel was the exception.

 Prudhome told him they were working a homicide.
 He paused and asked Daniel if he had anything to do with it.
 Daniel dropped his hands and began talking as if he had been waiting for an opportunity to explain himself.